Below is the parent manual in it's entirety. You may also view as a PDF for offline viewing and printing.

 Applications will be accepted beginning November 1 of the current school year for those who will turn 5 after December 2nd and who wish to enroll in transitional kindergarten (TK) for the current school year.

 Kindergarten age appropriate students are allowed to choose TK if their 5th birthday is between the last day of the school year -September 1st.

 A child is eligible for TK if he or she turns five between September 2nd-December 2nd.

 Students who turn 5 after December 2nd will be eligible for TK on their 5th birthday and for the remainder of that school year.
 These students will need to start kindergarten in fall semester of the next school year and not continue another year of TK.

 TK students are required to submit an immunization record if one exists (In accordance with Senate Bill 277 please submit record of any immunizations received.
 Records will be accepted whether complete or incomplete.)

-TK students are required to have a completed health exam and oral health exam for school entry.
+TK students are required to submit a completed health exam form and oral health exam form for school entry.

 Children who are age-eligible to attend kindergarten, but choose to enroll in TK will need a signed Kindergarten Continuance Form verifying that the parent/guardian agrees to have his/her child continue in kindergarten the following year.

 If a family enrolls in TK, whether the student is kindergarten age or TK age, they are committing to the two-year program.
 The exception to a two year program is for students who turn 5 after December 1st but before the end of the school year.
 These students will not have a two year program and must begin kindergarten at the beginning of the next school year.
 Students actively enrolled in TK are promoted to kindergarten the following year.
 We do not promote from TK to first grade and we do not change grade levels mid-year for actively enrolled students.